mariana9pb/mariana9pb/README.md

 My interests include data analytics, machine learning, predictive modeling, and data systems that support informed decision-making.

-By combining my background in finance with advanced analytical and technical skills, I aim to help organizations transform data into actionable insights and measurable impact.

 🎓 Business Intelligence & Data Analyst (BIDA) by Corporate Finance Institute.

 🎓 Data Science bootcamp by TripleTen.